seldo/tumblr-queuer/README.md

 }
 ```

-Once that's in place, run `node app.js` and hit the website.
-It will use
+Once that's in place, run `npm start`.
+It will try to open your browser and then use
 cookie-based OAuth to authorize this app and store the results in memory
 (so if you stop the app and start it again, you will need to re-auth).
 The app calls back to `http://127.0.0.1:3000/auth/tumblr/callback` which is
 why it's so important to use that instead of localhost; if you use localhost
 the local app will run but the OAuth step will always fail.

 Once you are authed you will get a big box that expects input in the form of

 ```
 Jan 8 2014 5:08 PM,Any text here.